ALinuxNinja/docker-plex/README.md

 ## Ports and Volumes
 See https://support.plex.tv/hc/en-us/articles/201543147-What-network-ports-do-I-need-to-allow-through-my-firewall- for the ports that need to be mapped.
 The primary required port (32400 TCP) is already mapped for you.

-The Plex preferences are stored at /var/lib/plexmediaserver, and stored in ./data/Library outside of the container.

 ## Upgrading
 There is no special configuration required for upgrading.
-Just rebuild the container and launch it with the following commands.
+Just pull the container and bring it up again.
 ```
-docker-compose build --no-cache
+docker pull alinuxninja/plex
 docker-compose up -d
 ```